-It turns out the David’s trouble revolves around Nadine, the mother of his nieces and nephews at Damerosehay.
+It turns out that David’s trouble revolves around Nadine, the mother of his nieces and nephews at Damerosehay.
 David and Nadine have fallen in love and want to get married, but they know that Lucilla will probably not approve, and she does not.
 But, knowing that they are adults who must choose for themselves, she asks them simply to come spend a few weeks at Damerosehay:

 Damerosehay would, she thought, in some mysterious way fight its own battle, bring its own pressure to bear upon David; the place was alive in every stick and stone, rich with unknown history that was moulding both the present and future.
 She was in sympathetic touch with that history; she felt its touch very often; it would be on her side.